-In the case of employees on leave due to an occupational accident or disease, if an employer dismisses such employee, it shall pay, in addition to severance compensation, the wages for all the time remaining to the expiry date of the license or to the release date, as appropriate.144
+In the case of employees on leave due to an occupational accident or disease, if an employer dismisses such employee, it shall pay, in addition to severance compensation, the wages for all the time remaining to the expiry date of the license or to the release date, as appropriate.115

 Another assumption is the dismissal for reasons of force majeure or lack or reduction of work.
-(See § 13.).
-However, this option is currently forbidden until the end of April, 2021.145
+(See § 13.)

-Regarding the special protection for union representatives, in 2010, the Supreme Court of Justice146 established that if a union representative is dismissed, the employer may reinstate him/her.
+Regarding the special protection for union representatives, in 2010, the Supreme Court of Justice116 established that if a union representative is dismissed, the employer may reinstate him/her.
 The Court also declared that if an employee can prove that he/she was discriminated against for any reason, the employee can request his/her reinstatement because a discriminatory act is void, therefore, it produces no effect and things should return to the previous state.